MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 ### Exercises integrating a new dataset
 _[Back to top](#contents)_

-**If you finished the questions involving the gapminder dataset (bonus questions are optional), move on to these questions next.
+**If you finished the questions involving the sample_and_taxon dataset (bonus questions are optional), move on to these questions next.
 Note that we don't expect you to finish all of these!
 You can also use them as practice after the workshop if you'd like.**

-Now that you've practiced what you've learned with the gapminder data, you're going to try using what we've learned to explore a new dataset.
+Now that you've practiced what you've learned with the sample_and_taxon data, you're going to try using what we've learned to explore a new dataset.

 #### Preview of the data
 _[Back to top](#contents)_